Chibi Vampire: Plot

 Karin's father Henry, her brother Ren, and Kenta go to rescue Karin.
 Meanwhile, Tachibana is horrified to learn that not only will Karin be killed, but also raped until she has a child to produce a new psyche to replace her.
 She apologizes to Karin for disapproving of Kenta's relationship and for hurting Karin, and helps her escape just as Kenta comes in with Ren.
 While Ren takes care of the vampire, Bridget, holding Karin captive, Henry battles Glark and the Brownlicks, joined belatedly by his mother Elda.
-Kenta, Karin, and Tachibana escape, but Tachibana leaves them to go ensure her uncle won't be caught in the sun.
+Kenta, Karin, and Tachibana escape, but Tachibana leaves them to go ensure her uncle would not be caught in the sun.

 It is later revealed that Karin shared consciousness with Sophia, who gave Karin her condition and helped Kenta rescue Karin.
 Karin stopped producing excess blood (and being a vampire altogether) after Sophia moved from Karin to Kenta during her last bite.
 Karin's family sorrowfully erases all of her memories of them, so that she can live as a normal human with Kenta, while they quietly watch over her.
 They had prepared to do so for over four years, and the process is successful; they cannot erase Kenta's memories however without him reverting to a 4-year old such that he is left having to keep the secret from Karin, who he marries shortly after.
 At the end of the series, Karin and Kenta have a daughter named Kanon, who is the reborn Sophia; Karin's sister Anju continues to watch over her sister's happiness.